 Prosthetic limbs for children

-This meeting will involve taking measurements and possibly a plaster cast of your child’s limb.
+This meeting will involve taking measurements and possibly a plaster cast of your child’s residual limb.
 This cast is then used to make a socket that is shaped to fit your child.
 The casting process does not hurt or take very long.
 After the assessment it may take a couple of weeks before you move to the next stage – the fitting.